Ohio School for the Deaf's Anthony Coy Gonzales

 Who is Eligible?

-A candidate for the Ohio Teacher of the Year (OTOY) is eligible to apply as a licensed Ohio educator with a minimum of five years of teaching experience currently employed in a state-approved public school (pre-kindergarten through grade twelve), community school or career center working directly with students a minimum of 50% of their contracted time; who has not been a previous regional or state OTOY honoree and, who is planning to continue in an active teaching status.
+A candidate for the Ohio Teacher of the Year (OTOY) is eligible to apply as a professionally licensed Ohio educator with a minimum of five years’ teaching experience; who is currently employed in a state-approved public school (pre-kindergarten through grade twelve), community school or career center providing direct instruction to students as the teacher of record a minimum of 50 percent of their contracted time; who has not been a previous regional or state OTOY honoree and, who is planning to continue in an active teaching status.

 Ohio Teacher of the Year candidates have the respect and admiration of their colleagues and: